 Excluded from price (see factsheet for extra costs info)

-- Evening meal in Reykjavik
+- Evening meals in Reykjavik

 - Drinks and hill snacks